Ministry of Defence

 BLADON Arthur Gordon

-Craftsman 14622650, Royal Electrical and Mechanical Engineers.
-Died 10 June 1944.
+14622650 Craftsman, Royal Electrical and Mechanical Engineers.
+Died on service 10 June 1944.
 Aged 20.
+Born and resident Exeter.
 Son of Arthur and Lily Bladon, of Bradninch.
 Buried in BRADNINCH BURIAL GROUND, Devon.
 Plan 2.
 Grave 43.

 CONBEER Leslie Stewart Morrish